husnaingujjar170/husnain-innovaxel-lastname/README.md

 * **Shorten URL**: After clicking the "Shorten URL" button, the frontend sends the input URL to the backend and displays the shortened URL along with additional information.
 * **Display Result**: After the API returns a response, the frontend displays the short URL, original URL, and access statistics.

----

-### **Note:**

-Make sure MongoDB is running locally, or you have a connection string configured to connect to a cloud MongoDB instance.
-If you have any issues, feel free to ask for help!